christianityorigins/website/blog/_posts/2015-05-02-revisionist-history.md

 Charlemagne was not a real person, but one of the phantom individuals the Catholic Church made up
     to fill in their phantom 1000 years and Charlemagne is based on a real-life man known as Odoacer.
-Plato and Gemistus Plethon were one and the same person.
+Plato and Gemistus Pletho (or Plethon) were one and the same person.
 Genghis Khan and Attila The Hun were the same person.
     The Black Plague/Great Plague/Black Death/Bubonic Plague (it's
     a copy to fill in the phantom 1000 years of supposed "Dark Ages") is